Programme summary – please see below for details of talks and speaker biogs

 Oracy and inclusion – squaring the circle

 One of the strongest arguments for a focus on oracy is that of social justice – equal access to the powerful skills of talk for thinking, learning and self-expression.
 As many of our most vulnerable children have language difficulties, we need to ensure inclusive oracy practice for children who struggle with talk.
 Research evidence including the recent “Bercow 10 years on” report have repeatedly shown the challenges experienced by these children, impacting on learning, mental health and long term life chances.
-We will explore why this is important, the value of collaboration and how oracy can work for children with language needs; from key principles to practical examples of inclusive oracy practice for children and teaching staff.
+In this talk, Wendy explored why this is important, the value of collaboration and how oracy can work for children with language needs; from key principles to practical examples of inclusive oracy practice for children and teaching staff.

 Ayesha Ahmed Ayesha is a Research and Teaching Associate at the Faculty of Education, University of Cambridge and a Senior Member of Hughes Hall, Cambridge.
 She is interested in the teaching and assessment of oracy and is currently researching assessment of group work.